9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/EscortWarning.md

 You have been pulled into a CIA cover-up being conducted under the auspices of the federal government.
 The CIA has killed men when they attempted to pickup their promised pay.
 I will gladly help you get your promised pay safely--by escorting you there and away.

 Suggestion: The Greyhound bus station is open 24 hours, generally busy and is just steps away from the Garnett MARTA station.

-# Deadly Accomodations
-## Motel 6 Decatur
-Under no circumstances should anyone in this situation be inside Motel 6 located at 2572 Candler Road or on the motels property.
-The provided room is not worth your life.
-The motel is ran by the CIA, is not available for anyone from the general public, and they kill most of the guests when their use is up.

-## Legacy at Riverdale
-This property is ran by the CIA also.
-Residents move in and disappear forever.

 > [!CAUTION]
 > It is highly recommended that those who have found themselves in this situation find another location prior to reading further.
 [Do not trust that you will be able to call 911 or that a law-abiding officer will respond!](/methods/911.md)